luis2420/holberton-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles : display the files and directorys with other informatin long format 4-listmorefiles : display files  hidden 5-listfilesdigitonly : display files in long format and id
+3-listfiles : display the files and directorys with other informatin long format 4-listmorefiles : display files  hidden 5-listfilesdigitonly : display files in long format and id 6-firstdirectory : create a new directory with absolute pathname